How to sing Blinding Lights

 COMMUNITY AVG SCORE

-Most users struggle with the high chorus hook.
+Most users struggle with chorus stamina.

 Song DNA